 Notice is hereby given that the Annual Meeting of Stockholders of Central Garden & Pet Company will be held at the LAFAYETTE PARK HOTEL, 3287 Mt.
-Diablo Boulevard, Lafayette, California, on Monday, February 10, 2003, at 10:30 A.M. for the following purposes:
+Diablo Boulevard, Lafayette, California, on Monday, February 7, 2005, at 10:30 A.M. for the following purposes:

-- (1) To elect seven directors. - (2) To adopt the 2003 Omnibus Equity Incentive Plan. - (3) To transact such other business as may properly come before the meeting.
+- (1) To elect seven directors; - (2) To approve the amendment of the 2003 Omnibus Equity Incentive Plan to increase the number of shares authorized for issuance thereunder by 3,300,000; and - (3) To transact such other business as may properly come before the meeting.

-Only stockholders of record on the books of the Company as of 5:00 P.M., January 14, 2003, will be entitled to vote at the meeting and any adjournment thereof.
-A complete list of the Company's stockholders entitled to vote at the meeting will be available for examination by any stockholder for ten days prior to the meeting during normal business hours at the Company's offices at 3697 Mt.
-Diablo Boulevard, Lafayette, California.
+Only stockholders of record on the books of the Company as of 5:00 P.M., December 20, 2004, will be entitled to vote at the meeting and any adjournment thereof.
+A complete list of the Company's stockholders entitled to vote at the meeting will be available for examination by any stockholder for ten days prior to the meeting during normal business hours at the Company's principal executive offices at 1340 Treat Blvd., Suite 600, Walnut Creek, California.

-Dated: January 15, 2003 By Order of the Board of Directors
+Dated: December 31, 2004 By Order of the Board of Directors